The Log-Convex Density Conjecture and vertical surface area in warped products: Minimization of vertical surface area in warped products

 and the quantity on the right is the surface area of $\{0\}\times L$.

 To prove the last statement of the Lemma we observe that in a fiber where the region is neither bounded away from $B$ nor contains an open interval about $B$, $H$ must intersect the fiber transversely in infinitely many points in any neighborhood of $B$.
 Since $\Psi$ is convex and does not approach $0$ at $B$, it has a positive minimum in a neighborhood of $B$ bounded away from $A$, and thus if there is a set of positive measure of such fibers then $H$ has infinite vertical surface area.
 Since we can assume that $H$ has finite vertical surface area, we conclude the set of such fibers is of measure 0.
-Since by hypothesis the set of fibers where the region contains an open interval about $B$ has measure 0, almost everywhere the region must be bounded away from $B$. \end{proof} \begin{rem} In the setting of Lemma \ref{lem:Model-MainLemma}, if $\Psi$ is not convex then in general vertical fibers do not minimize vertical surface area: consider the cylinder $\mathbb{R}\times S^{1}$ with non-convex smooth perimeter density $\Psi$ so that there exists $r_{0}<r_{1}$ such that $\Psi(\frac{r_{0}+r_{1}}{2})>\frac{\Psi(r_{0})+\Psi(r_{1})}{2}$.
-Then the curve given by the arcs $\{r_{0}\}\times[0,\pi]$ , $\{r_{1}\}\times[\pi,2\pi]$ and the radial segments $[r_{0},r_{1}]\times\{\pi\}$ and $[r_{0},r_{1}]\times\{0\}$ bounds net area 0 with the circle $\left\{ \frac{r_{o}+r_{1}}{2}\right\} \times S^{1}$ and has less vertical perimeter.
-This example can be generalized to any interval and any type of vertical fiber -- just take two half spaces of the vertical fiber at radii as chosen above and join them along the set of horizontal fibers over their border.\end{rem} \begin{lem} Let $L$ be a Riemannian manifold of dimension $n-1$ with metric $dl^{2}$ giving finite total measure on $L$ and let $Z$ be the interval $(A,B),\; A,B\in\mathbb{R}\cup\pm\{\infty\}$ with the usual metric $dr^{2}$.
-Consider the product $Z\times L$ with volume density 1 and continuous surface density $\Psi(r)$ with $\Psi$ convex. \begin{enumerate} \item If $Z=(0,\infty)$ and $\lim_{r\rightarrow0}\Psi(r)=0$ then fibers $\{r\}\times L$ minimize vertical surface area among hypersurfaces bounding the same volume. \item If $Z=(-1,1)$, $\lim_{r\rightarrow-1}\Psi(r)=0$ and $\int_{0}^{1}\Psi(r)=\infty$, then fibers $\{r\}\times L$ for $r\leq0$ minimize vertical surface area among hypersurfaces of finite surface area bounding the same volume. \item If $Z=(-\infty,\infty)$ and $\lim_{r\rightarrow-\infty}\Psi(r)>0$ and $\lim_{r\rightarrow\infty}\Psi(r)>0$ then fibers $\{r\}\times L$ minimize vertical surface area among hypersurfaces with which they bound net volume zero. \end{enumerate} \end{lem} \begin{proof} (1):
+Since by hypothesis the set of fibers where the region contains an open interval about $B$ has measure 0, almost everywhere the region must be bounded away from $B$. \end{proof} \begin{rem} In the setting of Lemma \ref{lem:Model-MainLemma}, if $\Psi$ is not convex then in general vertical fibers do not minimize vertical surface area: Consider the cylinder $\mathbb{R}\times S^{1}$ with non-convex smooth perimeter density $\Psi$.
+Since $\Psi$ is not convex, there exist $r_{0},\, r_{1}\in\mathbb{R}$ such that $r_{0}<r_{1}$ and